-In an obvious, and baffling, reference to the time when Chris Brown was arrested for assaulting his then partner Rihanna in 2009, Snapchat’s advert caused a furore.
-Rihanna herself told the app to delete itself, resulting in an immediate $800 million droping off its share price.
+In an obvious, and baffling, reference to the time when Chris Brown was arrested for assaulting his then partner Rihanna in 2009, Snapchat’s advert caused a furor.
+Rihanna herself told the app to delete itself, resulting in an immediate $800 million dropping off its share price.
 She then went straight to Snapchat’s rival, Instagram, and posted a long statement calling out Snapchat for shaming victims of domestic violence.

 Snapchat pulled the advert, saying: “The advert was reviewed and approved in error, as it violates our advertising guidelines.
 We immediately removed the ad last weekend, once we became aware.”

 Whatever Snapchat’s original rationale behind this ad, someone somewhere made a mistake that cost the company a lot of money and, perhaps more importantly, severely dented its reputation.
 People don’t easily forget this sort of controversy, even in an increasingly noisy online space.

 A good example of a silly mistake damaging not only the person’s personal reputation, but his career too can be seen with ex-editor of Waitrose Food magazine, William Sitwell.
 Following an ill-conceived joke about “killing vegans” to a freelance writer pitching ideas, Mr Sitwell found his email going viral.
 He subsequently resigned from a job he had for more than 20 years and garnered a lot of backlash on social media.
 Waitrose were quick to say that the decision to resign was “right and proper”, as the company rushed to distance itself from the silly mistake.